-After repeated denials Patrizio Di Marco and Frida Giannini leave Gucci, but the fashion world doesn’t seem so surprised by the Kering’s notice.
+After repeated denials, Patrizio Di Marco and Frida Giannini leave Gucci, but the fashion world doesn’t seem so surprised by the Kering’s notice.

-There are many reasons for the fall from Paradise, but the latest financial data with the sales decrease of -3.5% and the lower performances recorded since the third quarter of 2009, gave to François-Henri Pinault the opportunity to get rid of one of the most cumbersome couples of his rich portfolio of luxury brands.
+There are many reasons for the fall from Paradise, but the latest financial data with the sales decrease of -3.5% and the lower performances recorded since the third quarter of 2009, gave François-Henri Pinault the opportunity to get rid of one of the most cumbersome couples of his rich portfolio of luxury brands.

 Legend has it that Frida Giannini was part of the design team of the famous Fendi Baguette handbag in 1997.
-Tom Ford, Gucci’s creative director since 1994, was struck by the virality of this little bag which spread under the arms of all the Hollywood stars.
-So it was that in 2002, perhaps following the proverb “keep your friends close but your enemies closer” he wanted Frida Giannini at Gucci naming her as head designer for leather goods, contributing to the maximum expansion of the double G logo according to Ford’s diktat.
+Tom Ford, Gucci’s creative director since 1994, was struck by the virality of this little bag, which spread under the arms of all the Hollywood stars.
+So in 2002, perhaps following the proverb “keep your friends close but your enemies closer,” he wanted Frida Giannini at Gucci as head designer for leather goods, contributing to the maximum expansion of the double G logo according to Ford’s diktat.
 After the departure of the American designer (2004), Frida got a huge success thanks to the Flora collection with which she proposed on all the summer accessories the iconic floral print of the scarf designed by Vittorio Accornero for Grace Kelly (1966).
 Then, after having taken the place of the woman fashion designer, replacing Alessandra Facchinetti in 2005, she became the one and only creative director of all the lines of the fashion house in 2006.

-The autumn winter 2010 collection confirms that Frida has changed and her Prad-esque references to contemporary art and architecture are an excellent deterrent for the vitriolic judgments of the press.
+The autumn-winter 2010 collection confirms that Frida has changed, and her Prad-esque references to contemporary art and architecture are an excellent deterrent for the vitriolic judgments of the press.

 Spring Summer 2011 is the boom of color blocking in the bold shades inspired by the vibrant color palette of the 70s, mixed with the safari style and the memory of Marrakesh by Yves Saint Laurent through harem pants and giant high waist golden python belts with cords and tassels.

-Autumn Winter 2011 – It’s still color block, but in winter version thanks to the strong contrast of complementary colors of accessories such as wide-brimmed fedora hats, fox stoles and python bags, matching with layers of fur coats, jackets, blouses and male baggy pants in full 70s mood.
+Autumn Winter 2011 – It’s still color block, but in winter version; thanks to the strong contrast of complementary colors of accessories such as wide-brimmed fedora hats, fox stoles, and python bags, matching with layers of fur coats, jackets, blouses and male baggy pants in full 70s mood.

 Spring Summer 2012 – The art deco aesthetics and the architecture of historic skyscrapers of New York are reproduced on the lamé flapper dress of the jazz era.
-The geometric patterns of short jackets are matched with the black and gold military uniforms or the evening gowns featured by long fringes reminding to some photos of Peggy Guggenheim.
+The geometric patterns of short jackets are matched with the black and gold military uniforms or the evening gowns featured by long fringes reminding some photos of Peggy Guggenheim.
 While in Milan the 20s mood goes on the catwalk, in the same day Florence celebrates the 90th anniversary of the brand with the opening of the Gucci Museo: a permanent exhibition of a part of the archive in which Frida strictly prohibited to show the creations of Tom Ford, just to avoid any type of confrontation with her work.
-Only a few accessories of the Tom Ford era will survive to the edict of the Roman designer, obviously they are pieces on which she worked herself.
+Only a few accessories of the Tom Ford era will survive to the edict of the Roman designer.
+Obviously they are pieces on which she worked herself.

 Spring Summer 2013 – With this collection Frida gained the peak of success and was not a coincidence that the stages of preparation of the show became the main subject of the fashion documentary “The Director”.
 James Franco captured a pragmatic woman, very determined to achieve her objectives, but at the same time sweet and sensitive, especially if caught in moments of family intimacy while recounting the sacrifices made by the family for making her to study fashion.
-The collection is a return to the origins, the 60s, with the freshness of Marisa Berenson, Mirella Petteni and Benedetta Barzini in the photos by Irving Penn and GianPaolo Barbieri, and the elegance of Marella Agnelli with solid color suits from head to toe and Liz Taylor’s showy jewels.
+The collection is a return to the origins, the 60s, with the freshness of Marisa Berenson, Mirella Petteni, and Benedetta Barzini in the photos by Irving Penn and GianPaolo Barbieri, and the elegance of Marella Agnelli with solid color suits from head to toe and Liz Taylor’s showy jewels.

 Spring Summer 2014 returns to the sporty style that has now invaded the catwalks around the world.
-There is nothing new, it is just a compliance to a global trend, with “quotes” from Prada, Jacobs and the old collection by Tom Ford, albeit well contaminated with prints recalling the elegance of art-nouveau motives.
+There is nothing new; it is just a compliance to a global trend, with “quotes” from Prada, Jacobs and the old collection by Tom Ford, albeit well contaminated with prints recalling the elegance of art-nouveau motives.
 Frida has founded her Gucci career on the use of prints and after so many years we can say that is one of the things she does best.

 Fall Winter 2014 was a wonderful collection, but despite the British inspiration, the 60s mood theme is too close to be repeated in such a short time.
 These ups and downs call Frida’s creativity into question after years of success.